 February 23, 1962 found Tiny back at the Apollo Theater for a Hal Jackson "Old Goldies" show.
 The others were: the Cadillacs, the Clovers, the Hollywood Flames, the Imperials, Charlie & Ray, the Kodaks, the Turbans, and the Charts.
 After only five years, she's already been relegated to an "oldies" act.

-There was nothing at all in the press about Tiny Topsy in 1963, although in September, King Records (parent of Federal) decided to re-release "Aw!
+Other than C&C Club Lounge ads, there was nothing at all in the press about Tiny Topsy in 1963, although in September, King Records (parent of Federal) decided to re-release "Aw!
 Shucks Baby" (although a different take than the original), backed with "Everybody Needs Some Loving".
 For some reason, the label credit only says "Tiny".